scexao-org/vampires_dpp/_sources/quickstart.md

 ### Pipeline outputs

-The pipeline will save data in a strict folder format-
+The pipeline will save data in a strict folder format (some folders will be missing/empty if they are not specified in the configuration)--
 ```
 .
 ├── aux # auxilliary processing configs and data
-├── calibrated # only saved if `save_intermediate` enabled for calibration step
+├── calibrated # calibrated data
 ├── metrics # NPZ file with metrics for each frame for each file
+├── aligned # aligned data
+├── coadded # coadded data
-├── collapsed # collapsed data
+├── selected # frame-selected data
 ├── diff # diagnostic difference images
 │   ├── single
 │   └── double